syne-tune/syne-tune/docs/command_line.md

 'ml.m4.xlarge' (note that leading 'ml.' prefix).
 The built-in benchmarks come with suitable defaults for instance types.
 Also, you do not need the benchmark dependencies to be installed on your instance (in fact, you can launch experiments remotely from your laptop).
-For the built-in benchmarks, dependencies are managed automatically by SageMaker frameworks.
-For complex models (e.g., coming from Hugging Face), this can be a major advantage: you do not have to set things up locally.

 ## How Results are Stored and Downloaded